 You can make up to four processed copies of each log data set and specify options that apply to all of the copies.
 You can also specify device options and filter options separately for each copy.
 For ARCHIVE1 and ARCHIVE2 you can also specify the REDO option.
 For more information, see the following topics:

-Following are descriptions for the ARCHIVE copy option and its parameters.
+The following table describes the ARCHIVE copy option and its parameters:

 When you do not specify the REDO option, ARCHIVE n (where n = 1, 2, 3, or 4) specifies one of up to four processed copies of original log data sets.

 The original log data sets must be within the range specified by the LIMIT option or be indicated as unprocessed by the archive history file.
-The original log data sets are deleted, unless this is a simulation (see Global options).
+The original log data sets are deleted, unless this is a simulation (see Global option descriptions).

 When you specify the REDO option, PACLOG processes copies 1 and 2 of log data sets that have already been processed and found within the same range.